 The ATSB is responsible for meeting Australia's Annex 13 responsibilities for the notification and independent investigation of accidents and other safety occurrences involving civil aircraft in Australia and taking part in the investigation of accidents and other occurrences involving Australian aircraft overseas.
-Where required, reported occurrences and the results of relevant ATSB safety investigations are provided to ICAO.
+Reported occurrences and the results of relevant ATSB safety investigations are provided to ICAO where required.